 Osteoporosis causes no pain or symptoms so how do you know you have it?
-Changi General Hospital answers this commonly-asked question and more.
+The Department of Geriatric Medicine at Changi General Hospital (CGH) answers this commonly-asked question and more.

 Continued from previous page.